nedrysoft/pingnoo/contributing.md

 ### Class layout

-The class definition groups items by their scope and type, enums have their own scope, and function definitions have their own scope and so on.
+The class definition groups items by their scope and type, enums should be in their own scope, and function definitions have their own scope and so on.

 ```c++
 class RibbonTabBar :